softwareconstruction240/softwareconstruction/chess/5-pregame/getting-started.md

 1. Select the `Dependencies` tab.
 1. Click the `+` button at the top of the Dependencies tab to add a new dependency.
 1. Select `Module Dependency…` from the drop-down list.
 1. Select the `shared` module and click `OK`.
-Your default (server) module now has a dependency on the shared code module, and should compile successfully again.
+Your default (server) module now has a dependency on the shared code module.

 Now, follow the previous steps again to add the same dependency to the `client` module.